Technologicat/unpythonic/macro_extras/README.md

 These optional features, providing extensions to the Python language as syntactic macros, are built on [MacroPy](https://github.com/azazel75/macropy), from PyPI package ``macropy3``.

+If you want to take language extension a step further, see the sister project [Pydialect](https://github.com/Technologicat/pydialect).

 Because macro expansion occurs at import time, the unit tests that contain usage examples (located in [unpythonic/syntax/test/](../unpythonic/syntax/test/)) cannot be run directly.
 Instead, run them via the included [generic MacroPy3 bootstrapper](macropy3).
 Usage of the bootstrapper is `./macropy3 -m some.module` (like `python3 -m some.module`); see `-h` for options.

 The tests use relative imports; invoke them from the top-level directory of ``unpythonic`` as e.g. ``macro_extras/macropy3 -m unpythonic.syntax.test.test_curry``.
 This is to make the tests run against the source tree without installing it first; in your own code, once you have installed ``unpythonic``, feel free to use absolute imports, like those shown in this README.